 The fellow is expected to be involved with several novel approaches and technologies currently being pursued by our team, including: Natural Orifice Translumenal Endoscopic Surgery (NOTES), Single Incision Laparoscopic Surgery (SILS), and Robotics.
 We have IRB and hospital approval for Transvaginal NOTES Cholecystectomies and are embarking on these procedures.
 We have a wealth of experience performing basic (Cholecystectomy) and advanced (Adjustable Gastric Banding) SILS procedures, and are pioneering new techniques in these areas (liver retraction, robotics, etc.).
 Our hospitals have two daVinci systems and we have a two-month intensive hands-on training program in robotics using a third dedicated daVinci system for this purpose in our lab (inanimate/animate/cadaver).

 The fellow is encouraged to participate (up to 10 percent time allocation) in clinical and laboratory research investigations in a variety of areas, with tremendous opportunities to present at national meetings (travel provided for this purpose).
 The fellow is expected to have numerous opportunities to author chapters, videos, and manuscripts.
 Our research lab is actively working on sponsored research protocols to further develop and launch our Magnetically Anchored Instruments (MAGS Cautery Dissector and Camera devices) for NOTES and SILS; the fellow has the opportunity to work on these device development investigations, with our multidisciplinary team of surgeons and engineers.
 Significant mentoring is available, including study design, data analysis, presentation and manuscript preparation, as well as video editing.
-The fellow has support from the Center’s team of personnel, including our administrator, animal lab coordinator, education coordinators, manager, and research fellows (separate post-doctoral/non-clinical track), as well as Medical Television and other support services of the university.
+The fellow has support from the Center’s team of personnel, including our administrator, animal lab coordinator, education coordinators, manager, and research fellows (separate postdoctoral/non-clinical track), as well as Media Technology and other support services.

 Our Skills Lab is a Level I ACS Accredited Education Institute, a SAGES FLS Test Center, and a beta site for the SAGES FES program; this is a rich environment to refine technical skills and for additional research opportunities.
 The fellow serves as an instructor at all educational (CME) courses hosted by our Center with abundant networking opportunities.
 The fellow receives protected time and financial support to attend national courses hosted by SAGES and numerous corporate sponsors, as well as the annual SAGES meeting.
 The fellow participates in Bariatric and MIS journal clubs and attends Department of Surgery conferences.